Who we are

 "Living in the Black Country, I have always been impressed with the vibrancy of local communities and I look forward to being part of a team that shares my passion for promoting social history and creating meaningful art."

 Billy and our illustrious board members formed the CIC in June 2019.
-Our board is the CIC's strength — they are part of the communities we work with and have extraordinary networks to promote our work.
+Our board is the CIC's strength, they are part of the communities we work with and have extraordinary networks to promote our work.

 -

-Preet Gill MP
+Preet Kaur Gill MP

-MP for Edgbaston
+Board Member · MP for Birmingham Edgbaston

 -